chrisfishbob/LightBlue/README.md

 ![alt text](https://user-images.githubusercontent.com/56414801/197311485-cc12c815-b695-46b7-87bf-4c9fe11017b9.png)

+## What is this?
 LightBlue is an independent chess engine with a built-in GUI.
 This project uses Java for all aspects of the engine, utilizing the Processing library for the graphical user interface.

+## How to run this?
+Run LightBlue.jar!
+(Note: This engine uses Processing for its UI and sometimes this causes issues in different machines.
+I would recommend recompiling the project if that is the case.
+For my next engine, we will scrap the UI and go for a UCI compatible engine instead.)

+## How was this developed
 This project will be completed in these stages:

 <b>Stage 1:</b> Initial setup- During this stage, the backbones of this project will be set up.
 Most of the graphical aspects will be completed here.
 Some of the features